Los Alamos National Laboratory HPC Data Storage Administrator (Scientist 2/3) in Los Alamos, New Mexico

-Work both independently and collaboratively with other members of the team or group after receiving initial direction and requirements from technical project leads.
+Work as a data storage administrator, both independently and collaboratively with other members of the team or group, after receiving initial direction and requirements from technical project leads.

-Troubleshoot, diagnose root cause of system failures, and isolate the components / failure scenarios while working with internal & external stakeholders
+Apply and interpret, on a broad basis, existing scientific principles, techniques, methods, and tools to troubleshoot, diagnose root cause of system failures, and isolate components/failure scenarios while working with internal & external stakeholders.

 Work with team to bring up new hardware and test functionality.

 Participate in process improvement, including deep multi-system problem isolation and resolution often in collaboration with administrators of other HPC subsystems.

 Work with team members to develop new methods, techniques, or approaches to address critical technical problems and to document, design, and implement new ideas and approaches for newer architectures and improve those for existing ones.

 Develop technical products such as presentations, technical papers, and reports.
 Develop and publish updates on resolutions and communicate findings internally.
 Present best practices, experience reports, and/or research results to managers and to peers locally or at conferences.